What Things Can A District of Columbia Financial Power of Attorney Do?

-With a well written District of Columbia financial power of attorney, your financial agent is typically authorized to manage your financial affairs, including power to buy and sell and lease real property, tangible personal property, stocks and bonds, to trade commodities, operation of a business or other entity and governance over your bank accounts and other financial products you may own and a host of other powers.
+With a well written District of Columbia financial power of attorney, your financial agent is typically authorized to manage your financial affairs, including the power to buy and sell and lease real property, tangible personal property, stocks, and bonds, to trade commodities, operation of a business or other entity and governance over your bank accounts and other financial products you may own and a host of other powers.

 - Buy or sell real estate,

 - Buy, sell or pledge stock, bond or other securities transactions

 - Operation and maintenance of a business, entity or venture

 - Government benefits (such as Social Security, Medicare or unemployment compensation)

 - Make gifts

 With so many options, creating a financial power of attorney in DC ensures that your assets will be protected in the event you pass away or become incapacitated.
 However, you must have experienced representation to create this power of attorney.
 This allows your agent to achieve the desired goals.